EGI-Federation/documentation/content/en/users/tutorials/scientific/_index.md

 <b>About</b>: openEO platform provides intuitive programming libraries
 to process a wide variety of earth observation datasets.
 This large-scale data access and processing is performed on multiple infrastructures, which all support the openEO API.
-This allows use cases from explorative research to large-scale production of EO-derived maps and information.
+This allows use cases from exploratory research to large-scale production of EO-derived maps and information.
 <br/><br/>
 <b>Slides and code</b>